 The New York City Department of Education is the largest system of public schools in the United States, serving 1.1 million students in over 1,800 schools.
 New York City’s public schools are led by Chancellor Carmen Fariña, a veteran educator committed to partnership with all stakeholders of the school community, and to supporting teachers so they can provide a quality education to all students.
 An internship with the DOE offers you the opportunity to gain experience in the field of public education, while working for one of the most dynamic agencies in New York City.

-The internship program begins on June 9 and concludes on August 1.
+Time Commitment: The internship program begins on June 8 and concludes on July 31.
 All interns must be available during this timeframe.
-Interview Process:

-Candidates meeting all eligibility requirements will be granted a phone interview.
-The most highly qualified candidates will be invited to a series of interviews with final selections being made in May.
+Interview Process: Candidates meeting all eligibility requirements will be granted a phone interview.
+The most highly qualified candidates will be invited to a series of interviews with final selections being made by May.